 After selecting the language you’d like to write in, compose the translated version of your article.

-To add it to a collection, click ‘Article settings’:
+To add it to a collection, click ‘Edit settings’:

 Then, add it to the collection and section that best suit the article: